 0.52km – CONTINUE STRAIGHT ON as the paved road ends and becomes gravel vehicle tracks, and then BEAR LEFT to head up and over the railway.
 Again, there is a Coast to Coast sign.

 0.70km – Once across the railway CONTINUE STRAIGHT ON the lane, ignoring gates on both sides.

 1.00km – The grassy path forks exactly as you pass under the overhead pylons.
-BEAR RIGHT to continue on the narrow lane bordered with dry-stone wall.
+BEAR RIGHT to continue on the narrow lane bordered with the dry-stone wall.
 After 60 metres pass through a gate into a grassy field and then CONTINUE STRAIGHT ON towards a gate visible on the far side, ignoring a gate directly on your right.
 You are heading towards the foot-bridge over the motorway.

 1.40km – Proceed over the wooden stile (steps over a wall or fence) over a dry-wall and then CONTINUE STRAIGHT ON heading diagonally across the field towards the bridge over the motorway.
 After 200 metres proceed over the dry-wall.

 1.80km – BEAR LEFT through a wooden gate and then cross the motorway on the foot-bridge.
 Once over the motorway, BEAR RIGHT walking on the mud path keeping the barbed wire fence and motorway on your right.
 After 150 metres, the path will BEAR LEFT across the field and away from the fence/motorway towards a copse of trees.